theochem/PyCI/README.rst

 -  Cython_ (≥0.24)
 -  Nosetests_ (optional: to run tests)

-The following programs/libraries are required to build the DOCI documentation:
+The following programs/libraries are required to build the PyCI documentation:

 -  Sphinx_
 -  `Read the Docs Sphinx Theme`__

 __ Sphinx-RTD-Theme_

-The following header-only libraries are downloaded by the ``setup.py`` script:
+The following header-only libraries are included as git submodules:

 -  `Parallel Hashmap`__
 -  Eigen_